quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part56_10.9_In-Game_Me.md

 -2 * n/f   0        0        -1
 ```

-In the matrix, \(n\) and \(f\) are adjusted to match DirectX's convention.
+In the matrix, $n $ and$f$ are adjusted to match DirectX's convention.
 This ensures that points in view space with negative z-values (indicating behind the camera) map correctly.

 x??